Want to make breastfeeding successful? Whether you’re first time mom or a veteran, here are breastfeeding secrets that just might surprise you.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Your nipples might feel uncomfortable from anything that chafes it, including your clothes.
-I found comfort in breast shells.
+Instead, I found comfort in breast shells.
 They allow your nipples to breathe without coming into contact with clothing.
-And if you apply cream, the shells will help even more by making sure it doesn’t rub off.
+They also help after you apply cream, as they make sure the cream doesn’t rub off onto your clothes.

 7. Feed often (and eat more) to increase supply

 You’ll also want to make sure you’re eating and resting enough.
-Your body is hard at work converting your calories into milk.
+Your body is hard at work converting your calories into milk, even if on the outside, it doesn’t look like you’re doing much.

 8. If you’re pumping at work, leave several parts there as well